Qualytics/userguide/docs/source-datastore/scan.md

 1. **Check Categories:** Users can choose one or more check categories when initiating a scan.
 This allows for flexible selection based on the desired scope of the operation:

-    -  **Metadata**: This option checks that define the expected properties of the table, such as volume.
-This ensures the table meets required standards during the validation process.
+    -  **Metadata**: Include checks that define the expected properties of the table, such as volume.
+It belongs to the Volumetric rule type.

-    - **Data Integrity:** This option checks that specify the expected values for the data stored in the table.
-These checks help validate data entries, ensuring they align with the defined expectations for accuracy and reliability.
+    - **Data Integrity:** Include checks that specify the expected values for the data stored in the table.
+It belongs to all rule types except volumetric..

 ![scan-settings](../assets/datastores/scan/scan-settings-light.png#only-light)
 ![scan-settings](../assets/datastores/scan/scan-settings-dark.png#only-dark)

-2. **Anomaly Options:** Enable the option to automatically archive duplicate anomalies detected in previous scans that overlap with the current scan.
+**2. Anomaly Options:** Enable the option to automatically archive duplicate anomalies detected in previous scans that overlap with the current scan.
 This feature helps improve data management by minimizing redundancy and ensuring a more organized anomaly record.

 - **Archive Duplicate Anomalies:** Automatically archive duplicate anomalies from previous scans that overlap with the current scan to enhance data management efficiency.

 ![anomaly-option](../assets/datastores/scan/anomaly-option-light.png#only-light)
 ![anomaly-option](../assets/datastores/scan/anomaly-option-dark.png#only-dark)